AU-Master-Thesis/thesis/journal/main.typ

   Working in pair all day.
   - Continued with the formation configuration interface.
     - We were missing a way to expression waypoints for groups of robots indirectly.
   - Seriously started integrating, by making decisions on what should be Bevy components/entities.
 And what should be left.
     - And furthermore; which concepts could be handed over and handled by the Bevy ECS.

   #locations.home

   - Dynamic theming to change dark/light mode during runtime.
 ]

+#kristoffer[
+#locations.au

+- Refactored graph representation to use `petgraph` instead of `Vec<Rc<>>` and `Rc<Weak<>>`
+]

 #day(datetime(day: 23, month: 02, year: 2024))